Health Topics

 A drug test may be used for different purposes, including:

 - Sports.
-Professional and other athletes are often tested for drugs that are used to improve performance, such as steroids that help build muscle.
+Professional and other athletes are often tested for drugs that are used to improve performance, such as anabolic steroids that help build muscle.

 - Legal evidence.
 Testing may be part of a criminal or motor vehicle accident investigation.
 Drug screening may also be ordered as part of a court case.